 Addie Lees became the sixth head coach in Lady Ranger history July 1, 2018.
-Lees said she looks forward to taking over a program with such recent success.

 “The Kilgore College women’s basketball team has been successful for many years.
 The winning tradition dates back to basketball legend Evelyn Blalock.
 I am thankful and honored to be a part of this foundation and I look forward to contributing to the program’s success as the new head coach.”